 Rockwood Insane Asylum

-You cannot go into the building but you can stroll around the grounds.
-Some of the buildings have been repurposed for other uses and some are abandoned.
+You cannot go into the building, but you can stroll around the grounds.
+A few buildings are repurposed for other uses and some are abandoned.
 There is an old dock at the back of the Asylum.
 I am assuming here they would receive supplies as well as move people.
 When I was there, there was a boat sitting at the dock.
 It looked so forlorn there.
-I am not sure if it was in use or not but the scene was very tranquil of what once was.
+I am not sure if it was in use or not, but the scene was very tranquil of what once was.

 Kingston Public Market

 Kingston Public Market is the oldest produce and artisan market in Canada.
 It has showcased local produce and local artists since 1801.
 I love a good farmers’ market.
 This one is a must on my list.
 With the variety of vendors they have, I know I will find something I am going to take home.
 From juicy apples to hand-made jewellery to prepared foods, they have everything.
 The Farmers Market runs from April until November on Tuesdays, Thursdays, and Saturdays.
 It is open from 9 am to 6 pm and located behind City Hall.
 Make it a point on your travel itinerary.
 Bet you cannot go through and not take something home.